EnneadGames/EG-QG-Artefact-Name/README.md

 `https://raw.githubusercontent.com/EnneadGames/EG-QG-Artefact-Name/main/module.json`

 ### Zip
+Download the latest zip and extract it to your module data folder

 Once downloaded and installed, launch your game world and go to "Manage Modules" Find the module on the list of the ones you have installed